CAA Chapters Overview

 *CAA chapter leaders are approved by the CAA Admin Team through the application process and interact in the leaders Facebook group at least once a month to share lesson and organizational plan updates, meeting progress, and feedback.

-*CAA chapter meets at least once a month.
+*CAA chapter meets at least once a quarter.

 *CAA chapter and leader are a blessing locally and do not provoke complaints.